madjugglers/pattern-book/01_maj_pattern_book.md

 * Weaves-of-three and spinning-pairs are pattern components that  emit passes on either side of a line.
 They are  naturally combined into multi-layer patterns by stacking them up against each other in parallel.
-Then feeders (sometimes called *olives*) or same-facing movers anchoring either.
-We then get simple descriptors for quite elaborate patterns, such as 1-2-3-2-1, or 1-2-2-2-2-2-1.
+Then feeders (sometimes called *olives*) or same-facing movers anchor either end of the stack.
+We get simple descriptors for quite elaborate patterns, such as 1-2-3-2-1, or 1-2-2-2-2-2-1.
 (See later chapters for more details.)

 ### Starting

-* There's nothing that saps your mojo more than a long discussion about how to start a pattern.
+* There's nothing that saps your mojo more than a long discussion about how to start or progress through a pattern.
 Keep instructions simple, informative, and clear.
 Warm up by doing parts of a pattern in isolation.
-Minimize the Bernardos.
+Walk it through and minimize the Bernardos.

 * For very big patterns, we use two decks of playing cards: one is used to mark starting positions by taping cards to